Skip to content

 • bounds checks were added for indexed access

-• wrapped SetBuffer copying now uses the logical element count
+• wrapped SetBuffer copying now derives the split from the logical element count

 Regression coverage is present in repos\emulebb-build-tests\src\ring.tests.cpp for first insert after construction, restart after RemoveAll(), restart after removing the final element, logical order across wrap-around, capacity growth from a wrapped state, and invalid logical access assertions.